Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     versions of formula.
 Note downloads for any installed formula will still not be deleted.
 If you want to delete those too: `rm -rf $(brew --cache)`

+  * `commands`:
+    Show a list of built-in and external commands.

   * `create <URL> [--autotools|--cmake] [--no-fetch] [--set-name <name>] [--set-version <version>]`:
     Generate a formula for the downloadable file at <URL> and open it in the editor.
     Homebrew will attempt to automatically derive the formula name